gorcer/btcbot/README.md

 Trading bot for btc-e.com
 =========================

-This bot can analize stock chart and determine when buy and when sell.
+This bot can analize stock chart and determine when buy and sell.
-The strategy is buy bitcoins in a grow and sell in a fall, bitcoins sells only with some profit, if no profit, then bot waiting and not selling.
+The strategy is buys bitcoins in a grow and selling in a fall, bitcoins sells only with some profit, if no profit, then bot waiting and not selling.
 In this version it's work only with btc_rur pair.
 Powered by Yii.